-With the new Obsinp observing software, source catalog files are (unfortunately) stored in a proprietary file format, which cannot be edited using a text editor as it was possible with the (old) VAX source catalogs.
+With the new Obsinp observing software, source catalog files are stored in the SDB (structured data base) format.
+This format is somewhat less easy to understand as the (old) VAX source catalogs.
 However, there exists a script catalog.py, which can be used to convert files having the old VAX format to the new Obsinp format.
 Using catalog.py sources.cat on the be4 computer will create a file sources.sdb.
-If you place it into your\directory\on\be4/Catalogues it will be found automatically by Obsinp (if you choose the correct startup directory).
+If you place it into your_directory_on_be4/Catalogues it will be found automatically by Obsinp (if you choose the correct startup directory).